View the current warnings for South Australia

 - Weather

-- Partly cloudy.
-90% chance of showers.
-The chance of a thunderstorm in the evening.
+- The chance of a thunderstorm in the morning.
+Mostly sunny afternoon.

 Please be awareWind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.